Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Background

-This model exhibits two distinct topological phases, as can be detected in theory based on the bulk topological invariants such as the sign of the Pfaffian~\cite{kitaev_unpaired_2001} or other equivalent forms~\cite{alase2023wiener}.
+This model exhibits two distinct topological phases, theoretically distinguished through the bulk topological invariants such as the sign of the Pfaffian~\cite{kitaev_unpaired_2001} or other equivalent forms~\cite{alase2023wiener}.
 The trivial phase occurs when $|\onsite| > 2t$ and the non-trivial phase, in which the $4\pi$ Josephson effect emerges, occurs when $|\onsite| < 2t$.

-To see these two phases appear, it is useful to express $\kitaevhamiltonian{}$ in terms of Majorana operators.
-We express the fermion operators $\leftchainfermion{j}$ in terms of two Hermitian Majorana operators [2]{\hat{\gamma}_{#1,#2}}$\majorana{I}{j}$ as

-Roughly, $\majorana{B}{j}$ is the `real part' of the complex fermion $\leftchainfermion{j}$ while $\majorana{A}{j}$ is the `imaginary part'.
-The canonical anticommutation relations imply that the Majorana operators satisfy the algebra